 Understanding Why Consumers Make The Decisions They Do

 According to Google, “There are six canonical consumer needs: Surprise Me, Help Me, Reassure Me, Educate Me, Impress Me and Thrill Me.
 Each need state is made up of a combination of emotional, social and functional needs.
 Emotions are the foundations of need states.”
-See the chart below for further explanation of the drive behind each need.

 Understanding the different ways these types of searches exhibit the personalities behind consumers is where data can be mined for marketers looking to maximize search results.
 For example, consumers interested in status are “impress me” searchers and may begin a search by looking for the “best,” “most popular,” or “most expensive” item.
 This also reads as a “help me” search because these consumers are in need of something, but “impress me” searchers have specific intentions behind their purchases.